-- Maintain confidentiality upon completion of Pre-Service Training - Keeping all written records in a secure place. - Upon acceptance of a case the advocate will complete the online case acceptance form agreeing to the confidentiality statement and to return all records the advocate may have in their possession at the end of the case or when they are no longer an active participant.

-- Not discussing the case with anyone other than those parties approved by CASA supervisory staff. - Following all CASA procedures regarding which records may be kept and which must remain in the CASA office. - Returning all case records to the CASA office within 10 days of case closure or resignation from the case or program.
+- Maintain confidentiality upon completion of Pre-Service Training - Keeping all written records in a secure place or reviewed digitally in the online database system (Optima). - Upon acceptance of a case the advocate will complete the online case acceptance form agreeing to the confidentiality statement and to return all records the advocate may have in their possession at the end of the case or when they are no longer an active participant. - Not discussing the case with anyone other than those parties approved by CASA supervisory staff. - Following all CASA procedures regarding which records may be kept and which must remain in the CASA office. - Returning all case records to the CASA office within 10 days of case closure or resignation from the case or program. - The program (staff or volunteer advocates) will not share, expect as the state law or court order allow, the following: the child's full name, the child's location; the child's placement; the child's history of abuse and neglect; records regarding social services, law enforcement records, school records; probate or court proceeding, medical, mental health, or drug and alcohol treatment record, or any relevant records related to the child obtained as Guardian Ad Litem or CASA Advocate.